Dr Raphael Bar, BR Consulting, formerly with Teva, Israel

 In addition, PDG harmonisation does not include upcoming important pharmacopoeias like Indian and Chinese Pharmacopoeias.

-This Education Course will discuss these issues and provides support in order to successfully deal with compendial methods and their differences.
+This Live Online Training will discuss these issues and provides support in order to successfully deal with compendial methods and their differences.

 But what are the differences and how to deal with quality standards and test methods if products are manufactured and released for different markets?